Greed is Good: A Unifying Perspective on Guided Generation: Related works

 \subsection{Posterior guidance}

 Recent work in flow/diffusion models has explored the guidance using this strategy; we highlight a few notable examples.
 Diffusion Posterior Sampling (DPS) \parencite{chung2023diffusion} is a guidance method that uses Tweedie's formula \parencite{stein1981estimation} to estimate the gradient of some guidance function defined in the output state \wrt the noisy state, \ie, $\ex[\bfX_1|\bfX_t = \bfx]$.
-Likewise, the work of \textcite{bansal2023universal,wang2023zeroshot,yu2023freedom} explores similar concepts by employing Tweedie's formula for diffusion models.
+Likewise, the work of \textcite{bansal2023universal,wang2023zeroshot,yu2023freedom,he2024manifold} explores similar concepts by employing Tweedie's formula for diffusion models.
 Most of these works have explored using the SDE (or Markov chain) formulation of diffusion models rather than the ODE formulation, which is what we primarily focused on in our analysis.

 \paragraph{Correcting the guidance trajectory.} Several works have explored extensions to the DPS framework by using multiple steps of an SDE solver to correct \textit{errors} made by the guidance steps.
 In particular, FreeDoM \parencite{yu2023freedom} explores the usage of a \textit{time-reversal} strategy repeated for a set number of times in each sampling step to correct possible guidance errors.
 Likewise, recent work by \textcite{zhang2024improvingdiffusioninverseproblem} explored modeling Langevin dynamics on top of a diffusion ODE to correct measurement errors in inverse problems.
+A significant number of the proposed methods which use posterior guidance arise from solving inverse problems \parencite[\cf][]{daras2024survey}.

 \paragraph{Scheduled hyperparameters.} Researchers realized that extra performance can be gained in such problems by scheduling hyperparameters like the learning rate (or guidance strength) at different timesteps in the numerical scheme \parencite{yu2023freedom,moufad2025variational}.